Mecca: Geography

 Mecca as seen from the International Space Station.
 Haram is visible in the center while Mina is visible in the east.

-Mecca is located in the Hejaz region, a 200 km wide strip of mountains separating the Nafud desert from the Red Sea.
+Mecca is located in the Hijazi region, a 200 km wide strip of mountains separating the Nafud desert from the Red Sea.
 The city is situated in a valley with the same name around 70 km east of the port city of Jeddah.
-Mecca is one of the lowest cities in elevation in the Hejaz region, located at an elevation of 277 m above sea level at 21º23' north latitude and 39º51' east longitude.
+Mecca is one of the lowest cities in elevation in the Hejazi region, located at an elevation of 277 m above sea level at 21º23' north latitude and 39º51' east longitude.
 Mecca is divided into 34 districts.

 The city centers on the al-Haram area, which contains the Masjid al-Haram.
 The area around the mosque is the old city and contains the most famous district of Mecca, Ajyad.
 The main street that runs to al-Haram is the Ibrahim al-Khalil Street, named after Ibrahim.
 Traditional, historical homes built of local rock, two to three stories long are still present within the city's central area, within view of modern hotels and shopping complexes.
 The total area of modern Mecca is over 1200 km2.

 Elevation

 Mecca is at an elevation of 277 m above sea level, and approximately 70 km (44 mi) inland from the Red Sea.
-It is one of the lowest in the Hejaz region, although some mountain peaks in Mecca reach 1000 m in height.
+It is one of the lowest in the Hejazi region, although some mountain peaks in Mecca reach 1,000 m in height.

 Topography

-The city center lies in a corridor between mountains, which is often called the "Hollow of Mecca".
+The city center lies in a corridor between mountains, which is often called the "Hollow of Mecca."
 The area contains the valley of al-Taneem, the valley of Bakkah and the valley of Abqar.
 This mountainous location has defined the contemporary expansion of the city.